lucawen/datastone-challenge-frontend/README.md

 ### Participe

-Caso queira participar, faça um 'fork' do projeto, realize as alterações e faza um PR quando for finalizado.
+Caso queira participar, faça um 'fork' do projeto, realize as alterações e faça um PR quando for finalizado.